Frances-Odunaiya/Data-Visualizations-using-POWER-BI/Data Visualizations using POWER BI/Manager Report Dashboard/README.md

 <img src = "https://github.com/Frances-Odunaiya/Data-Visualizations-using-POWER-BI/blob/main/Data%20Visualizations%20using%20POWER%20BI/Manager%20Report%20Dashboard/Managers%20Dashboard.png" alt = "Managers Dashboard">

-Contributing
+# Contributing

 Contributions to this project are welcome!
 Whether you want to add new features, improve existing code, or fix bugs, your contributions help enhance the dashboard for managers worldwide.
 To contribute, simply fork the repository, make your changes, and submit a pull request.

-Support
+# Support

-If you have any questions, feedback, or suggestions for improvement, feel free to open an issue or reach out to the repository owner.
+If you have any questions, feedback, or suggestions for improvement, feel free to open an issue or reach out to me.
 Your feedback is valuable and helps us improve the Manager Report Dashboard for all users.

-Empower managers with actionable insights and enhance decision-making with the Manager Report Dashboard!
+# Empower managers with actionable insights and enhance decision-making with the Manager Report Dashboard!